Study day Advanced Tetra Pak Printmaking

 Who is it for?

-This course is ideally suited to for artists, educators, printmakers, and illustrators who have some experience in collagraph printmaking, or have attended Stephens previous Tetra Pak printmaking course that was run in 2021.
+This course is ideally suited to for artists, educators, printmakers, and illustrators who have some experience in collagraph printmaking, or have attended one of Stephen's previous Tetra Pak printmaking course before.

 View the Advanced Tetra Pak Printmaking flyer (PDF) for more information.